guchan-fout/pangle-custom-adapter-guide/iOS/README.md

-# Pangle iOS SDK custom adapter sample
+# Pangle iOS SDK's custom adapter building guide

 This guide describes the interfaces(Methods/Delegates) which would be used to build Pangle iOS SDK's adapters for your adnetwork.